1972 United Kingdom budget: History

 By early 1974, and as a result of the government's Keynesian economic strategy, unemployment had fallen to under 550,000.
 The economic boom did not last, and the Heath government implemented various cuts that led to the abandonment of policy goals such as a planned expansion of nursery education.
 The situation was worsened by industrial unrest, as well as the 1973 oil crisis.
 Inflation eventually reached double digits, and by 1979, interest rates had increased to 11.3%; they would average 12.7% between 1980 and 1989.

 Against this background, Heath called a general election in February 1974, which saw the Conservatives replaced by a Labour government.
-The UK economy continued to perform poorly and in 1976 the government of James Callaghan were required to go to the International Monetary Fund for a loan to help keep the economy afloat.
+The UK economy continued to perform poorly and in 1976 the government of James Callaghan was required to go to the International Monetary Fund for a loan to help keep the economy afloat.
 The 1972 budget also led to Heath's defeat at the 1975 Conservative leadership election, which saw Margaret Thatcher elected to lead the party.
 She would go on to win the 1979 general election.
 The fallout from the budget throughout the 1970s also convinced many Conservatives that " Keynesian measures which used government spending to boost the economy and cut unemployment, no longer worked".

 The mini-budget held on 23 September 2022 has been compared to the 1972 budget because of the large tax cuts announced by the Chancellor, Kwasi Kwarteng, and the negative impact it had on international markets.